Parents, 3 sons die in apparent murder-suicide in San Diego

 Officers looked through a window and saw a small boy inside covered in blood.
 They broke into the house and found a 29-year-old woman, her 31-year-old husband and their 3-year-old son dead and three other boys, believed to be ages 5, 9, and 11 badly wounded.

 Two were pronounced dead at a hospital.
-The third was reported to be in very critical condition, Dobbs told an afternoon news conference.
+The third was reported to be in very critical condition, Dobbs told a news conference.

 Police originally gave the surviving boy’s age as 11 but said later they could not be sure if that was correct.